 Expositional Preaching Today

-Today, expositional preaching has been vitally revitalized in the seminaries, but still needs to find a place in local churches.
-As to the former, Paige Patterson, Albert Mohler, and Daniel Akin have championed expositional preaching, and as to the latter men like the late James Montgomery Boice (through his commentaries) and John MacArthur (through his radio preaching and commentaries) have demonstrated how winsome and exciting expositional preaching can be for the believer who lives on God’s word.
+Today, expositional preaching has returned to many seminaries, but still it needs to find a place in local churches.
+As to the former, seminary leaders like Albert Mohler and Daniel Akin have championed expositional preaching, and as to the latter men like the late James Montgomery Boice (through his commentaries) and John MacArthur (through his radio preaching and commentaries) have demonstrated how winsome and exciting expositional preaching can be for the believer who lives on God’s word.
 Consider MacArthur’s definition of exposition:

 Expository preaching familiarizes people with the Scripture itself instead of simply giving them a speech, as true and as reflective of biblical teaching as that speech may be.
 With expository preaching, people become familiar with the Scripture.
 They can go back to the passages that have been addressed, and they can be reminded by the text itself of what it means.
 So you give people the Word of God in a way that has long-term impact, because it makes them familiar with Scripture.